What is the difference between keywords and topics?

 - /office-chairs-under-500: covers budget-related searches

-Result: Each page builds authority for its topic.
-The site captures more total visibility with fewer, stronger pages.
+Result: Each page can build authority for its topic.
+The site may capture more total visibility with fewer keywords to manage and fewer pages to maintain.

-Why search engines now favour topics over keywords
+Why search engines now favor topics over keywords

 Google's algorithms have evolved significantly.
 John Mueller, Google's Search Advocate, has said: “Search engines will get better over time to understand more than just the words on a page.”

-- 2Content depthDoes the page thoroughly address the user's underlying intent?
+- 2Content depthDoes the page thoroughly address the user's underlying intent, as outlined in Google's helpful content guidelines?

-- 3Semantic relationshipsHow well does your content connect related concepts?
+- 3Semantic relationshipsHow well does your content connect related concepts and similar topics through semantic understanding?

 A single comprehensive page on “ergonomic office chairs” can now rank for dozens of related keyword variations (something that wasn't possible in the keyword-matching era).

-The shift from keywords to topics changes how you should think about your category structure.
+The shift from keywords to topics changes how you should think about your category structure and content strategy.

 Fewer pages, more visibility